Symmetrical front door and entryway to house with potted plants and lanterns on both sides.

 Appraisers must include a location map, building perimeter sketches and photographs of either the sale property or the lot where a new home’s construction will take place.
 They also provide an itemized list of repairs to be completed for VA loan approval.

-This list includes any corrections needed to make the property conform to regulations set by the Department of Veterans Affairs.
-Then, they must personally make the final value estimate and sign their name to the report.
-The VA will then review the appraisal report and issue a Notice of Value.
+This list includes any corrections needed for the property to conform to regulations set by the Department of Veterans Affairs.
+Then, the VA appraiser must personally make the final value estimate and sign their name to the report.

 4. Home Inspection